Cite as: Bratman, Steven. Health Food Junkie. Yoga Journal 1997; September/October:42-50.

 Anyone who has ever suffered from anorexia or bulimia will recognize classic patterns in this story: the cyclic extremes, the obsession, the separation from others.
 These are all symptoms of an eating disorder.
 Having experienced them so vividly in myself twenty years ago, I cannot overlook their presence in others.

 For this reason, as a practicing alternative physician I often feel conflicted.
 I almost always recommend dietary improvements to my patients.
 How could I not?
 A low fat, semi-vegetarian diet is potent preventive medicine for nearly all major illnesses, and more focused dietary interventions can often dramatically improve specific health problems.
+[Note from current me: I am no longer persuaded of the preventive benefits of a low fat, semi-vegetarian diet, and I now feel that focused dietary interventions only help specific health problems in rare situations.]
 But I do not feel entirely innocent when I make dietary suggestions.
 Like drug therapy, I have come to regard dietary modification as a treatment with serious potential side effects.

 Consider Andrea, a patient of mine who once suffered from chronic asthma.
 When she first came to see me, she depended on several medications to stay alive, but with my help she managed to free herself from all drugs.